 Prepare the shortcrust pastry:

 - Add the flour and salt to a mixing bowl.
-Break the margarine up into small clumps and add to the flour.
-Using your finger tips rub the margarine into the flour until the mix resembles breadcrumbs.275 grams plain flour, ⅛ teaspoon salt, 175 grams vegan margarine
+Break the margarine up into small clumps and add to the bowl.
+Using your finger tips rub the margarine into the flour until the mix resembles breadcrumbs.275 grams plain flour, ⅛ teaspoon salt, 175 grams dairy-free margarine

 - Stir through the sugar.50 grams granulated sugar

 - Pour in 3-4 tablespoons of water and using a mixing spoon stir for a minute or so until the mixture begins to clump together.
 Using the back of the spoon press the clumps together.
-If the dough is very dry sprinkle in a few more drops of water and work it through.
+If the dough is very dry sprinkle in a few more drops of water and work it through or if the dough feels too wet dust it with more flour.4 tablespoons water

 Meanwhile prepare the filling:

-- Add the currants, sultanas and raisins to a saucepan.
-Stir through the sugar and pour in 150ml [11 tablespoons] of water.250 grams currants, 100 grams sultanas, 50 grams raisins, 2 tablespoon granulated sugar
+- Add the dried currants, sultanas and raisins to a saucepan.
+Stir through the sugar and pour in the water.250 grams dried currants, 100 grams sultanas, 50 grams raisins, 2 tablespoons granulated sugar, 150 millilitres water

 - Bring to the boil and over a low heat simmer for 9-10 minutes until most of the water has evaporated.
 Stir frequently.
 Remove from the heat and leave to cool. [the filling can be prepped earlier on in the day before its required or even the day before]